owenh000/asciidoctor-multipage/README.md

 ## Development

 - To install dependencies, run `bundler install`.
-- To run tests, run `bundler exec rake test`.
+- To run tests, run `bundler exec rake`.
+- To run tests against multiple versions of Asciidoctor:
+  1. run `bundler exec appraisal install` to install dependencies and
+  2. run `bundler exec appraisal rake` to run the tests.
 - To release a new version:
   1. update the date in `asciidoctor-multipage.gemspec`, remove `.dev` from the version in `lib/asciidoctor-multipage/version.rb`, run `bundler lock`, and